 Priorclave autoclaves include a fully automated vacuum Leak Test Cycle program.
 Running this program automatically checks the integrity of the chamber and interconnecting pipe-work.
 During a Leak Test Cycle, the autoclave evacuates the chamber to your established vacuum set-point, then holds for five minutes before checking the pressure again.
 After another ten minutes, the pressure is checked a final time.
 The pressure readings are then compared.
 Any increase is the result of air leaking into the chamber.
 If that “relative pressure increase” exceeds your established allowance, the system logs a failed Leak Test.

 At each stage of the test, the control system automatically logs the pressure and elapsed time, creating a convenient record not simply of passed tests, but also of the system’s overall performance throughout the testing cycle.
 (This may prove handy later, if you’re trying to diagnose an issue that could be related to plumbing seals, door gaskets, the vacuum pump, etc.)

-The Vacuum Leak Test confirms that your steam steriliser is creating and maintaining a good vacuum, which is necessary for good steam saturation throughout the load.
-Without good steam saturation, you cannot reliably reach sterilisation temperatures.
-The Bowie-Dick Test confirms that this steam saturation is actually occurring and that your entire load is reaching the expected temperatures, with no “cold pockets” left unsterilised.
+The Vacuum Leak Test confirms that your steam sterilizer is creating and maintaining a good vacuum, which is necessary for good steam saturation throughout the load.
+Without good steam saturation, you cannot reliably reach sterilization temperatures.
+The Bowie-Dick Test confirms that this steam saturation is actually occurring and that your entire load is reaching the expected temperatures, with no “cold pockets” left unsterilized.

 You can either use a commercially available Bowie-Dick test pack, or make your own using a few dozen folded surgical towels (also called “huck towels”) and some standard autoclave tape.
 In either case, the test is essentially the same: